rackerlabs/docs-cloud-networks/api-docs/getting-started/controlling-network-access/security-groups-neutron.rst

 that port IP address.
 You need the port ID to apply the security group to the server port.

 #.
 To list server details, issue the following nova client command, substituting your
-   server ID for the ones shown:
+   server ID for the ones shown.

+   **List server details with nova request**

    .. code::